 The convertible preferred stock is recorded at its fair value, limited to a relative fair value based upon the percentage of its fair value to the total fair value including the fair value of the warrant.
-Further, the convertible preferred stock is examined for any intrinsic beneficial conversion feature ("BCF") of which the convertible price of the preferred stock is less than the closing stock price on date of issuance.
+Further, the convertible preferred stock is examined for any intrinsic BCF of which the convertible price of the preferred stock is less than the closing stock price on date of issuance.
 If the relative fair value method is used to value the convertible preferred stock and there is an intrinsic BCF, a further analysis is undertaken of the BCF using an effective conversion price which assumes the conversion price is the relative fair value divided by the number of shares of common stock the convertible preferred stock is converted into by its terms.
-The adjusted BCF value of \$2,653,344 and \$12,881,899 was accounted for as a deemed dividend within equity and was included in the earnings per share calculation for the years ended December 31, 2019 and 2018, respectively.
+The adjusted BCF value of \$61,180 and \$2,653,344 was accounted for as a deemed dividend within equity and was included in the earnings per share calculation for the years ended December 31, 2020 and 2019, respectively.